Search ImagingPixel for Images by Camera or Lens

 Voigtländer Vito B 35mm Viewfinder Film Camera

-Film Camera Review: A classic 1954 vintage, very well-designed, elegant, compact, and handy 35mm viewfinder film camera.
+The Vintage Enthusiast: A look at the Voigtländer Vito B, a classic 1954 vintage, very well-designed and elegant 35mm viewfinder film camera.

 The Vito B, a classic vintage 35mm viewfinder film camera, was the first rigid Vito produced after the folding Vito I, II, and III series.
 The Vito B was a very well-designed camera, and just as well, elegant, compact, and handy.
 It was first introduced in 1954 by Photokina and went through a series of model iterations before the production run ended in 1959.